 About 94.6 percent decays by beta emission to a metastable nuclear isomer of barium: barium-137m.
 The main photon peak of Ba-137m is 662 keV.
 For this calculation, assume that all decays go through this channel.

 Calculate the primary photon dose rate, in sieverts per hour (Sv.h-1), at the outer surface of a 5 cm thick lead shield.
 Then calculate the equivalent and effective dose rates for two cases.

 - Assume that this external radiation field penetrates uniformly through the whole body.
 That means: Calculate the effective whole-body dose rate.

 Note that, primary photon dose rate neglects all secondary particles.
 Assume that the effective distance of the source from the dose point is 10 cm.
-We shall also assume that the dose point is soft tissue and it can reasonably be simulated by water and we use the mass energy absorption coefficient for water.
+We shall also assume that the dose point is soft tissue and can reasonably be simulated by water, and we use the mass-energy absorption coefficient for water.

 See also: Gamma Ray Attenuation

 The primary photon dose rate is attenuated exponentially, and the dose rate from primary photons, taking account of the shield, is given by: